Bernie Guindon: Rise to power

-As a youth full of machismo and a rebellious streak, Guindon was fascinated with the outlaw biker lifestyle and purchased a motorcycle which he named the "Wild Thing".
-In 1959, at the age of 17, Guindon joined the Golden Hawk Riders outlaw biker club.
-Guindon's biographer, Peter Edwards, described him as riding his motorcycle down the streets of Oshawa like "a conquering hero".
-Although bike helmets were not mandatory in Ontario until 1969, Guindon always wore one as his "punch-enhancer".
-In November 1961, Guindon married for the first time after his girlfriend Blais became pregnant with the first of his many children, but he continued his womanizing.
-Despite being French-Canadian, Guindon did not object to his nickname "Bernie the Frog".
 Starting in 1961, Guindon came to be involved in a feud with Harold "Johnny Sombrero" Barnes, the self-proclaimed "Supreme Commander" of the Toronto-based Black Diamond Riders.
+It remains unclear even today why Barnes's nickname was "Johnny Sombrero" as he never wore a Sombrero.
 Guindon refused to address Barnes by his title of Supreme Commander, causing much offense to the latter.
+Barnes was the son of a working class Englishman from the north of England and an Italian woman who was related to the Commisso 'Ndrangheta clan.
+Barnes took more to his British descent and portrayed himself despite being an outlaw biker as the defender of traditional British values against upstart "Frogs" such as Guindon.
+Barnes in his interviews with the media rather bizarrely claimed that his criminal activities were somehow related to his self-proclaimed mission defending the monarchy and Canada's British heritage.
+Guindon came to embrace the nickname "Bernie the Frog" as a way of countering the attack and later in life run businesses with names such "Frog's Fresh and Frozen Sea Products".

 In 1962, the Satan's Choice club led by Don Norris were forced to disband following attacks from the rival Black Diamond Riders club.
 The Black Diamond Riders followed this up by attacking the Golden Hawk Riders during a field day in the summer of 1962, beating up the Golden Hawks.
 Under the outlaw biker code, field days under which bikers show off their motorcycles are supposed to be immune from violence.
-On the field day at Pebbestone Park, Guindon noticed that the Black Diamond Riders were keeping to themselves and were arming themselves with sticks, leading him to predicate violence was coming.
-During the "Battle of Pebblestone", as the fight was called, Guindon came to face to face with Barnes and exchanged blows.
-The "Battle of Pebbestone" damaged the prestige of the Golden Hawk Riders, whom came to be called the "Chicken Hawks", and Guindon ended up leaving the club.
+On the field day at the Pebbestone Golf Course in Courtice hosted by the Golden Hawk Riders, Guindon noticed that the Black Diamond Riders were keeping to themselves and were arming themselves with tree braches, leading him to predict violence was coming.
+The other Golden Hawk Riders dismissed his concerns, saying that no violence would happen at the field day.
+At the signal given by Barnes, the Black Diamond Riders attacked.
+Guindon punched out the sergeant-at-arms of the Black Diamond Riders.
+Guindon recalled in a 2015 interview: "I started with the sergeant-at-arms and knocked him out, and then Johnny Sombrero chased me down the field with a log.
+I wasn't going to stand waiting until he hit me.
+I ran".
+Guindon came out of the Golden Hawk clubhouse with a piece of lumber and manically attacked the Black Diamond Riders.
+During the "Battle of Pebblestone" as the fight was called, Guindon came to face to face with Barnes and exchanged blows.
+Guindon punched out a Black Diamond Rider, Tom Bird, and forced Barnes to retreat.
+The "Battle of Pebbestone" damaged the prestige of the Golden Hawk Riders, who came to be called the "Chicken Hawks", and Guindon ended up leaving the club.
+For a time, Guindon went to Montreal to work in a factory to before returning to Oshawa in late 1963.